-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 The Committee for Home Affairs makes rules and advises the Government of Jersey (the "States") in respect of immigration and population management.

-The Immigration Office is responsible for managing and enforcing the immigration rules regulating the entry and stay of individuals and taking deportation action against individuals when required to do so.
+The Jersey Customs and Immigration Service ("JCIS") is responsible for managing and enforcing the immigration rules regulating the entry and stay of individuals and taking deportation action against individuals when required to do so.

-The Population Office is the body that deals with registration card and business licence applications.
-Its aim is to enhance the overall effectiveness, efficiency and equity of migration controls in Jersey.
-Its role is to regulate migration within Jersey in terms of who is entitled to live and work in Jersey.
+The Population Office is the body that deals with registration card applications and the Business Licensing Department deals with business license applications.
+Their aim is to enhance the overall effectiveness, efficiency and equity of migration controls in Jersey and to regulate migration within Jersey in terms of who is entitled to live and work in Jersey.

 Applications of overseas companies who are migrating to Jersey are dealt with by the Registrar of Companies in Jersey and companies that would be regulated by the Jersey Financial Services Commission ("Commission") (banks, investment funds or managers, insurance companies and fiduciary companies) on arrival need the consent of the Commission.